S0la1re/Product-Ranking-AB-Testing/README.md

-# Product Ranking Optimization | A/B Testing Project
+# A/B Test Design & Analysis — E-Commerce Search Ranking

 Designing, running and interpreting an A/B test end to end — including the parts I got wrong the first time.